How I prefer to work

 Remote or hybrid

-As with many people, I have a history of auto-immune disease, so my risk tolerance for COVID-19 is quite low.
-More importantly, I have really enjoyed working from home (with my relative privilege of no kids and a nice house) and find it gives me the space and context to do my very best work.
+I really enjoy and benefit from working from home (with my relative privilege of no kids and a nice house) and find it gives me the space and context to do my very best work.
 Always happy to come in if it’s necessary or for workshops, drinks, etc, but primarily I love working from my home office.

 APAC or compatible timezones

-I live in Melboune so anywhere in Australia, New Zealand or even Singapore could work, and even some parts of the US can work if that’s feasible for the organization.
+I live in Melbourne so anywhere in Australia, New Zealand or even Singapore could work, and even some parts of the US can work if that’s feasible for the organisation.

 Standard hours